TabbyML/tabby/website/blog/2023-11-13-model-evaluation/index.md

 tags: [tech design]

+image: ./twitter-eval.png

 ---
 # Cracking the Coding Evaluation

 Tabby offers an open-source alternative solution to GitHub Copilot with easy setup and self-host options.
-We embrace an open ecosystem to support major open source coding LLMs (e.g. StarCoder, CodeLlama, WizardCoder, etc.), and enables easy integration of proprietary models.
+We embrace an open ecosystem to support major open source coding LLMs (e.g. StarCoder, CodeLlama, WizardCoder, etc.), and enable easy integration of proprietary models.
 In addition, Tabby performs [retrieval-augmented code completion](https://tabby.tabbyml.com/blog/2023/10/16/repository-context-for-code-completion) to suggest code from your private codebase.
-We firmly believe in the continuous advancement in open source coding LLMs, yet we need quantative measurements to guide the direction of product improvement, and help developers decide their model of choice.
+We firmly believe in the continuous advancement in open source coding LLMs, yet we need quantitative measurements to guide the direction of product improvement, and help developers decide their model of choice.

 Evaluation coding LLMs has also been a hot topic in academics.
 Many different metrics targeting different coding tasks have been proposed over the past year.
-At Tabby, we prioritize on metrics that **best resembles real world development workflow**, and of course, the metrics should be constructed with non-biased data sources.
+At Tabby, we prioritize on metrics that **best resemble real-world development workflow**, and of course, the metrics should be constructed with non-biased data sources.
 In this blogpost, we will discuss our thoughts for desired code completion benchmarks, and also review latest academic progress in this area.

 ## Exisiting Paradigms